 Edge compute node

-A compact, specialised processor ran two parallel QA modules: local patch analysis for damage detection and global dimension analysis for shape verification.
-Each processed data locally generating pass/fail flags without cloud round-trips.
+A compact, specialized processor ran two parallel QA modules: local patch analysis for damage detection and global dimension analysis for shape verification.
+Each module processed data locally, generating pass/fail flags without cloud round-trips.
+This kept latency under 100ms from scan to decision.

 Central orchestrator

-A supervisory software layer connected each edge node to the facility’s manufacturing execution system (MES), aggregating data for real-time dashboards and batch reports.
+A supervisory software layer connected each edge node to the facility’s manufacturing execution system (MES).
+It aggregated data for real-time dashboards and batch reports, giving plant managers a single view of quality across all lines without polling individual stations.

 Local damage detector

-Split incoming images into localised patches, inspecting each against known “normal” references via learned models, assigning local defect scores indicating tear, scuff, or mislabel likelihood.
+The damage detector split incoming images into localized patches, inspecting each against known “normal” references via learned models.
+Each patch received a defect score indicating tear, scuff, or mislabel likelihood.
+By scoring at the patch level, the system pinpointed where on a package the damage occurred, not just whether damage existed.

 Global dimension verifier